felippe-regazio/felippe-regazio/README.md

 ## Hello, my name is Felippe Regazio

-And i fucking love coding :heart: You can discover more about me at: http://felippe-regazio.github.io/
+And i fucking love coding :heart: Know more about me at: http://felippe-regazio.github.io/